-Since becoming a nomad I’ve mostly travelled in Europe, for various reasons.
-I was devastated by the outcome of the Brexit referendum and am determined to appreciate as much of our continent as possible in case we lose our freedom of movement.
-However I’d love a home base – my goal has always been to have a base and to travel for about half the year.
-And that will be somewhere in Europe, so part of me is always on the lookout…
+During my nomad years, I mostly travelled in Europe, for various reasons.
+I was devastated by the outcome of the Brexit referendum and determined to appreciate as much of our continent as possible before we lost our freedom of movement.

 As a solo female traveller, it’s also comfortable though.
 I’m European.
 This is my home.
 And it’s a spectacular, diverse and fascinating continent.
 Some of the places I most want to visit outside of Europe (hello, Central & Southern America!), I’m less confident about visiting alone.
 So that’s clearly my next challenge…

 In 2020, everything changed!
 The combined forces of Brexit and Covid-19 brought my travels to a screeching halt.
 I was housesitting in Paris at the time, about to go to a travel conference in Sicily.
 That was cancelled and I went back to my parents’ home in North Norfolk, UK, where I saved money and plotted my move to Portugal, while we looked after each other during the strangest summer.